City of the Dead (novel): Plot

 Ob reanimates in a new body that is in great shape.
 His host died of a heart attack while masturbating.
 His old host had knowledge of secret armories for the NYPD as well as the National Guard.
 He uses this knowledge to help arm his army as he sends for his forces in Hellertown as well as across the country.
 He also learns that all human life in Europe and Asia has been eliminated.

 Ob then lays siege to last remaining humans holed up in Ramsey towers, using heavy artillery he is able to breach the supposedly impenetrable building.
 With the approaching forces the remaining humans are falling apart as the zombies storm the towers and eradicate them.
 Jim, Frankie, and a few others escape into the sewers only to be followed by Ob and his forces.
 Three of the company are killed by Zombie rats, one of a gunshot wound, one eaten by a zombie crocodile, and one having his throat slit by another zombie.
 Ob personally confronts Jim telling him he is glad to be the one ending his incredible journey; Jim then uses a flamethrower on a gas line killing Ob and the surrounding zombies.
 Frankie and Danny are eventually killed by zombie rats in their sleep.

 Sometime before the final act however, Frankie has a dream in which the spirit of Martin talks to her, laying out the complex plan set up by Ob and his minions.
 The plan shows her that surviving the zombies would have been just the first ordeal.
 The undead were merely the first wave, with the purpose of eliminating all human and animal life.
 Once that task is accomplished, other demons would begin the assimilation of the plants and insects.
 It is also revealed that Jim, Danny and the rest of the characters from the books are reunited in some sort of afterlife and are happy.

+Reception

+Don D'Ammassa of the SF, Fantasy & Horror's Monthly Trade Journal wrote: "Less ambitious and original than his other novels, but no less well written."
+Monica S. Kuebler of the Rue Morgue wrote that the novel "cranks the action up to eleven and, Keene deserves serious props for. ending the novel as he does."